bigwiv/Biopython-cn/chr13.rst

 After the target, there are two optional keyword arguments:

  **terminal**
-    °™ A boolean value to select for or against terminal clades (a.k.a. leaf nodes): True searches for only terminal clades, False for non-terminal (internal) clades, and the default, None, searches both terminal and non-terminal clades, as well as any tree elements lacking the ``is_terminal`` method.
+    ‚Äî A boolean value to select for or against terminal clades (a.k.a. leaf nodes): True searches for only terminal clades, False for non-terminal (internal) clades, and the default, None, searches both terminal and non-terminal clades, as well as any tree elements lacking the ``is_terminal`` method.
 **order**
-    °™ Tree traversal order: ``"preorder"`` (default) is depth-first search, ``"postorder"`` is DFS with child nodes preceding parents, and ``"level"`` is breadth-first search.
+    ‚Äî Tree traversal order: ``"preorder"`` (default) is depth-first search, ``"postorder"`` is DFS with child nodes preceding parents, and ``"level"`` is breadth-first search.